Jens Hundseid: Nasjonal Samling membership and conviction after WWII

-Despite his record of anti-semtism, some historians regard him as a mostly passive member of Nasjonal Samling.
+Despite his record of antisemtism, some historians regard him as a mostly passive member of Nasjonal Samling.

 In the lagmannsrett, he was found guilty and sentenced to twelve years of penal labour, confiscation of ca. 54,000 Nkr and to pay a compensation of 25,000 Nkr to the government.
 The Supreme court reduced the sentence to ten years of penal labour and also reduced the confiscation amount.

 He was released in 1949, having been imprisoned for four years.

 Later years

 Hundseid died in Oslo on 2 April 1965.
 He was buried at Komnes churchyard in Sandsvær, now part of Kongsberg.